A Business Line of Credit is Like Steroids for Your Business

 If you have a credit score of at least 600 you can get a credit line of up to $100,000 with OnDeck.
 You will have to be in business for at least a year, and bringing in at least $100,000 per year.

 You Can Find the Best Business Line of Credit for Your Needs

-Business lines of credit are a great financing option.
-They offer flexibility that isn’t always available with a term loan.
-Interest rates are often better than those offers from business credit cards.
-With alternative lenders in the mix, they are an option for most small businesses.
-There are options available for everything from and online business line of credit to a secured line of credit for new business.
+A business line of credit is a great financing option.
+It offers flexibility that isn’t always available with a term loan.
+Interest rates are often better than those offers by business credit cards.
+And with alternative lenders they are an option for most small businesses.
 Have you found the best business line of credit for you?
 We would love to hear about it.
-Tell your company’s story about when you used a business line of credit.
+Tell your company’s story about when you used the best business line of credit.